marcusskjold/GP23-searchengine/IP_group25_notes/workingLog.md

     - Throws a SearchTermError if input strings is nonsense.
     - Sends Query to Database.
 Receives a PageList as a response.
     - Returns the PageList.
+    - If we delete pagelist we need to change the wording in the methods.
+    - build inverted index in queryhandler either by manipulating the constructor in the database, build a method or create a new class.
 - **Database**: Keeps all data, and responds to Queries.
     - Constructs a PageList from the data file with all pages.
     - Receives a Query and returns a new PageList with the results.